frequently asked questions

 • I get it - summer is busy!
 I’ve spent years figuring out solutions designed to help students enjoy time off with their families, experience fun musical learning outside of our regular weekly lesson model, and not have to worry about being penalized for traveling or forgetting to practice during the summer months.

-June tuition is different from the remaining months of the year, and provides an all-access to pass to everything going on in the studio during the month.
-This includes regular weekly lessons up to the annual June recital, participation in the recital, and the ability to sign up for summer camp activities.
-In July, the studio is closed - no tuition payment, no lessons.
+June tuition is different from the remaining months of the year, and covers a regular lesson during the first week of June, End of Year recital participation, and one summer camp plus two additional private lessons OR two summer camps.
+In July, the studio is closed for four weeks - no tuition payment, no lessons.
 Regular tuition and lesson schedule resume in August.

 • Nope!
 All students learn classical/traditional technique and work on pieces in classical styles but we also study many other styles so that students can experience new genres and expand their musical horizons.